amiavictech/responseCollater/README.md

 ## Install then using pip install command
 > pip install openpyxl google-api-python-client oauth2client

-## To run the app activate the virtual environment and issue
+## To run the app activate the virtual environment and issue the following command
 > python init.py

+## To create binary file for windows or macos, issue the following commands
+>pip install pyinstaller

+>pyinstaller --onefile init.py